Prabesh-Maharjan/delivery-order-price-calculator_backend/README.md

 ## License

-This project is not licensed as it is just assignment.
+This project is not licensed as it is small practise.